habibawahid1112/Student_Mangement_System/README.md

 # Student Mangement System

 The Student Management System is a Java-based desktop application designed to manage student records efficiently.
 It allows users to add, view, modify, delete, and search student data, as well as generate mark sheets.
-The application features a Graphical User Interface (GUI) built using Java Swing, making it user-friendly and accessible to non-programmers.
+The application features a Graphical User Interface (GUI) built using Java Swing, making it user-friendly.

 ### 🔍 Project Purpose
 The system is a Java-based desktop application used to: